-The locally positive economic and development outlook tempered with macro-economic concerns/cautions has guided the creation of this Budget which as with prior budgets advances key capital initiatives for the community, promotes the efficient and effective provision of services and responds to increasing service demands, encourages long-term planning and recognizes short and long-term uncertainty with the current environment.
+This environment has guided the creation of this Budget that, despite the current economic concerns, advances key capital initiatives for the community, promotes the efficient and effective provision of services and responds to increasing service demands, encourages long-term planning and recognizes short and long-term uncertainty with the current environment.

-This budget does not significantly alter service levels or programs to the community, but rather responds to increasing service demand levels and staffing issues in order to meet the on-going needs of the community, most notably through increase police patrol coverage on all shifts with the authorized hiring of two additional sworn officers for next year.
+This budget does not significantly alter service levels or programs to the community, but rather provides for the potential to respond to increasing service demand levels and staffing issues in order to meet the on-going needs of the community through increase police patrol coverage on all shifts with the authorized hiring of two additional sworn officers for next year, pending an evaluation of the economic impact that COVID-19 will have on the Village's municipal budget going forward.